 In addition to inspiring other similar Swift-focused newsletters, Swift Weekly Brief also inspired the Swift Community Podcast, which is structured in a similar way — a podcast for the Swift community, by the Swift community.
 You can read more about the newsletter here.

-My most popular library in the iOS community is JSQMessagesViewController, which is now deprecated.
+My most popular library in the iOS community was JSQMessagesViewController, which is now deprecated.
 I was highly active on this project from 2013 to 2016, and at it’s peak it was installed in over 50,000 apps (according to the now-defunct CocoaPods stats) and reached over 11,000 stars on GitHub.
 I built a community around this project with great care and intention.
 Like many in the community, I was sad to see it go.
 What I’m most proud of however, was that it was used in early versions of Signal for iOS (as well as many other lesser-known iOS apps).